Interior & Exterior House Painting Harvest Colors

 If you’re worried about air quality — remember to crack a window! — you can also take comfort in knowing there are now low or no VOC paints available.

-VOCs, or volatile organic compound, are carbon-based chemicals that evaporate from liquids to gases at room temperature.
+VOCs, or volatile organic compounds, are carbon-based chemicals that evaporate from liquids to gases at room temperature.
 That “new paint” smell?
 Paints low or without VOCs don’t produce it nearly as much as traditional paint.

 Now that you have a better understanding of different sheens, how light affects your paint color, and air quality, let’s dive into the fun part!